FizzeyDev/ChampionsTools/README.md

   (not level-50 calculated stats), and ability.
 Source stats from `serebii.net/pokedex-champions/<name>/` or the stat-ranking pages under `serebii.net/pokedex-champions/stat/`.
-Nothing else needs touching — sprites, the type chart, and the calc engine all pick it up automatically.
+Nothing else needs touching — sprites, the type chart, movesets, and the calc engine all pick it up automatically.
 - **An item**: add it to the right array in `src/lib/champions/items.ts` (`HOLD_ITEMS`, `MEGA_STONES`/`NEW_MEGA_STONES`, or `BERRIES`).
 If its sprite 404s, add its kebab-case name to `MISSING_ITEM_SPRITES` in